nsk2021/AirBnB-Listing-Analysis/README.md

 * `numpy` for numerical operations.
 * `matplotlib.pyplot` for creating visualizations.

-The analysis is performed within a Google Colab environment (e.g., Google Colab, Jupyter Lab/Notebook).
+The analysis is performed within a Google Colab environment.

 ## Usage